-Click the Request Your Score button evaluate your email's content: it's links, images, and verbiage.
+Click the Request Your Score button to evaluate your email's links, images, and content.
 Certain phrases, keywords, link types, and other components of your message may trigger spam traps on the receiving end, so we try and provide you with a little data to help clean that up if needed.

 When you are editing your email blast in the visual editor, this is not how the finished product should look.
 A close approximation of the final product can be seen in the Preview.
 An even better approximation is the Test email that you can send to yourself (preferably outside of your foundation's domain... to a personal email, for example).